Xela3026/yabbr-docs/docs/campaigns/general.md

 [comment]: <> (I also need a dedicated section in the templates for each message type just called 'message composing' so I can link users directly to that section.)

+[comment]: <> (also i need to disable the dark mode functionality cuz it makes everything look bad.)

+[comment]: <> (look at the chat settings docs for an idea of some banners to add throughout the docs)